Sale-and-rent-back schemes are where you sell your home but continue living there as a rent-paying tenant - our guide explains the risks.

 - Because these schemes involve selling your home at a discount, you will inevitably get less money than you would if you sold it on the open market.

-- Selling your home at a discounted price may affect your eligibility for bankruptcy or other forms of insolvency.
+- Selling your home at a discounted price might affect your eligibility for bankruptcy or other forms of insolvency.

 Consider sale-and-rent-back schemes only as a last resort.
 Make sure you have looked at all other options first.

 Speak to your mortgage lender.
-They may be able to help you, for example by making an arrangement to repay your mortgage arrears.
+They might be able to help you, for example by making an arrangement to repay your mortgage arrears.

 Get free and independent debt help online, by phone or face to face from a debt adviser.
-They may also deal directly with your lenders for you.
+They might also deal directly with your lenders for you.

 Speak to your other creditors.
-You may be able to sort out a repayment plan to help you manage your debts and keep your home.
+You might be able to sort out a repayment plan to help you manage your debts and keep your home.

 Consider selling your home on the open market and finding somewhere else to rent.
 Use a local estate agent or go online to check property sale prices in your area.